Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Results

 Next we apply DFT+DMFT calculations to obtain the electronic and magnetic structure of the uniaxially strained LMO unit cells.
 In order for the obtained results to be comparable, we used the exact same parameters for the calculations as before.

 \paragraph{Compressive Strain}

 For the uniaxially compressed LMO unit cell we start again with a single-impurity DFT+DMFT calculation.
-Contrary to the single-impurity calculation on unstrained orthorhombic LMO, in this case we observe indeed the Wannier moment of the impurity to converge to an average value of 3.8\,$\mu_{B}$.
+Contrary to the single-impurity calculation on unstrained orthorhombic LMO, in this case, we find a stable self-consistent solution, with the Wannier moment of the impurity converged to 3.8\,$\mu_{B}$.
 This indicates that the system is in a high-spin ferromagnetic state.

-In a next step we analyze the obtained DFT+DMFT solution, by computing the impurity spectral function $A^{\sigma}_{\text{orb}}(\omega)$ for each spin channel and each of the five orbitals in the five-band low-energy model.
-The corresponding spectral function is shown in Fig.~\ref{fig:spectral_function_FM_compressive_strain.png}. $A^{\sigma}_{\text{orb}}(\omega)$ immediately reveals that the obtained DFT+DMFT solution describe a high-spin state with four filled orbitals in the majority spin channel.
+In the next step, we analyze the obtained DFT+DMFT solution, by computing the impurity spectral function $A^{\sigma}_{orb}(\omega)$ for each spin channel and each of the five $d$ orbitals in the five-band low-energy model.
+The corresponding spectral function is shown in Fig.~\ref{fig:spectral_function_FM_compressive_strain.png}. $A^{\sigma}_{orb}(\omega)$ immediately reveals that the obtained DFT+DMFT solution describes a high-spin state with four half-filled orbitals in the majority spin channel.
+These are three $t_{2g}$ orbitals and one $e_g$ orbital with a very small contribution from another $e_g$ orbital.
+The Mn is still in $d^4$ state.
 The most interesting observation is that the inclusion of local dynamic correlation on the Mn sites opens up a gap of approximately 1.4\,eV also in the majority spin channel.
 Thus we conclude that the DFT+DMFT solution describes the uniaxial compressed LMO cell to be in an insulating FM ordered state.
 The insulating behavior of the FM ordered state is in contrast to the results reported by previous DFT studies~\cite{Rivero_2016_PAPERa}.

+The paramagnetic spectral function is shown in Fig. \ref{fig3a}.
+The band gap here is $\sim 2$\,eV, which is larger than in the FM solution above.
+In a sense, the FM solution tends to be closer to a metallic phase but does not go beyond the insulator-to-metal transition.

 \paragraph{Tensile Strain}